What is a Hedge Fund? | Quick Primer

 Sortino Ratio

-Sortino RatioWhat is the Sortino Ratio?
-The Sortino Ratio is a variation of the Sharpe ratio used to measure the risk-adjusted return on a portfolio that compares performance relative to the downside deviation, ra...
+Sortino RatioWhat is Sortino Ratio?
+The Sortino Ratio is a variation of the Sharpe ratio used to measure the risk-adjusted return on a portfolio that compares performance relative to the downside deviation, rather...

 -